Jean-Éric Vergne: GP3 Series

-Formula Renault 3.5 Series
+Formula Renault 3.5 Series and return to GP3

 Along with his Formula Three campaign, Vergne had been due to compete in the Formula Renault 3.5 Series for SG Formula.
 However, SG Formula pulled out a week before the first race, meaning that Vergne could concentrate on his Formula Three campaign.

 In July 2010, it was announced that Vergne would replace Brendon Hartley at Tech 1 Racing for the final three events of the season after Hartley was released by the Red Bull Junior Team.
 Despite only taking part in those meetings, Vergne finished 8th in the championship with four podium places, including his first series win at Silverstone after original race winner Esteban Guerrieri was disqualified for a technical infringement.

 Vergne graduated to the series full-time in 2011, switching from Tech 1 Racing to Carlin.
 After winning the second race at the Monza round in May, Vergne was given a time penalty and demoted to third place after he was adjudged to have cut a chicane in order to maintain the lead of the race.
 However, after an appeal by his Carlin team, the Italian Motorsports Commission (CSAI) overturned the penalty and reinstated Vergne to the victory.

 Going into the final round of the season in Barcelona, Vergne trailed series leader and teammate Robert Wickens by two points, having taken five race victories including a double win at the Hungaroring.
 In the final race of the season, Wickens and Vergne collided on the opening lap, sending Wickens into retirement.
 Although Vergne was able to continue, he was later taken out of the race by Mofaz Racing's Fairuz Fauzy, handing the title to Wickens by just nine points.